 - (a) Batters start with a normal 0-0 count.
 Four balls is a walk and three strikes is a strikeout. - (b) Strikes for all leagues include swinging strikes, and called strikes.
 A called strike is one that lands on EITHER the league supplied strike mat OR home plate.
 If it hits any part of the mat or plate it is a strike.
 The catcher should yell "strike" loudly for called strikes. - (c) After the batter has two strikes, if the batter hits two foul balls, the batter will be called out.
-The first two strikes may occur in any fashion (called, swing-and-miss, or foul ball). - (d) Note that foul balls hit over the Forbes fence (field B) and over the Margaret Morrison fence (field A) are outs.
-More information in the Ground Rules section. - (e) The pitch's arc must be between 6 and 12 feet, anything higher or lower is a ball, and must be called in the air by the first base umpire. (the batter may still swing, and the ball will legally be put in play.) - (f) Pitching style.
-The pitcher must release the ball with the palm up. (no spins).
+The first two strikes may occur in any fashion (called, swing-and-miss, or foul ball). - (d) The pitch's arc must be between 6 and 12 feet, anything higher or lower is a ball, and must be called in the air by the first base umpire. (the batter may still swing, and the ball will legally be put in play.) - (e) Pitching style.
+The pitcher must release the ball barehanded with the palm up. (no spins). - (f) Pitching location.

-(g) Pitching location.
 The pitcher must pitch from the pitching plate.
-If there is no pitching plate, they must stand in the center of the diamond (between first and third base, and between home and second base).
+If there is no pitching plate, they must stand in the center of the infield (between first and third base, and between home and second base).
 The pitcher may not stand anywhere else (i.e., far to the right or left of the pitching plate, or far behind it).